anpham6/squared/README.md

 close() // close current session preceding write to disk or local output reset() // clear cached layouts and reopen new session

+// Required: NodeJS Express / squared-apache
 // NOTE: options: { assets?: FileAsset[], callback?: () => void }

-copyToDisk(directory: string, options?: {}) // copy entire project to local directory (Express required) appendToArchive(pathname: string, options?: {}) // append entire project to a copy of a preexisting zip archive (Express required) saveToArchive(filename?: string, options?: {}) // save entire project as zip archive (Express required)
+copyToDisk(directory: string, options?: {}) // copy entire project to local directory appendToArchive(pathname: string, options?: {}) // append entire project to a copy of a preexisting zip archive saveToArchive(filename?: string, options?: {}) // save entire project as zip archive createFrom(format: string, options: {}) // create new archive from only FileAsset[] appendFromArchive(pathname: string, options: {}) // create new archive from a preexisting archive and from only FileAsset[]

 toString() // main layout file contents